lelanthran/rotsit/README.md

 This project, **RotSIT** (AKA Revenge of the Simple Issue Tracker) is a simple issue tracker for software projects.
 If you are looking for a proper issue tracker, this isn't it.
-Actually, even if you really wanted an improper issue tracker this also wouldn't be it (If you find an _improper_ issue tracker please let me know - I'd love to see what that looks like).
+Actually, even if you really wanted an improper issue tracker this also wouldn't be it (Sidenote: If you do find an _improper_ issue tracker please let me know - I'd love to see what that looks like).

 This is a _simple_ issue tracker.
 It uses a plain-text database to store issues in a manner that a source control system such as Git or SVN can track.